sirko1990/csv_to_array/README.md

 ## Why do we need it?

-Let's say you have csv file with many columns and you need it to be converted into an array.
+Let's say there is a test file with many columns and you need it to be converted into an array.
 Although you need only a few columns from this file.
 So try to use this PHP extension

 ## Example
 - we have test file